ex0dus-0x/ward/README.md

 __ward__ implements a code injection check as part of its "anti-analysis".
 This is rudimentary and can be substituted for other techniques, obfuscations, or none at all.

-## TODO

-* [ ] Actual compression of some sort

-* [ ] Stealthy dropping - execute will remove binary from disk, maybe option to read executable from socket to C2.